launchbadge/sqlx/README.md

 In SQL, queries can be separated into prepared (parameterized) or unprepared (simple).
 Prepared queries have their query plan _cached_, use a binary mode of communication (lower bandwidth and faster decoding), and utilize parameters to avoid SQL injection.
-Unprepared queries are simple and intended only for the use case where a prepared statement will not work, such as various database commands (e.g., `PRAGMA` or `SET` or `BEGIN`).
+Unprepared queries are simple and intended only for use where a prepared statement will not work, such as various database commands (e.g., `PRAGMA` or `SET` or `BEGIN`).

 SQLx supports all operations with both types of queries.
 In SQLx, a `&str` is treated as an unprepared query,